Frequently Asked Questions

 How has Southwest Key made a difference?

 Because of Southwest Key, thousands of youth have been diverted from prisons, jails, and institutions.
 Immigrant children have been reunified with their families.
 Children at risk of dropping out have stayed in school.
-And adults have been equipped to provide for their families.
+And adults have learned valuable skills that better equip them to provide for their families.

 How does Southwest Key work with kids?

 We individualize our approach to each client and develop flexible service plans in partnership with them.
 We use data to make decisions and improve our services, which are delivered by persons knowledgeable of cultural, language, and ethnic differences.
 We build on the strengths of each client to develop their capacity to succeed, keeping their family closely involved whenever possible.

 Our budget is drawn primarily from government contracts for youth programs, with additional support from foundations, corporations, special events and private contributions.
 We are taking innovative steps to become self sufficient by operating a growing portfolio of social enterprises—businesses which serve a double bottom line: to create good jobs for low income residents while bringing in funds to support our nonprofit mission.